baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part3.md

 })
 ```

-**returnOnce** is type of `sync.Once`, which makes sure that the callback function of `Do` method only run once among different goroutines.
+**returnOnce** is type of `sync.Once`, which makes sure that the callback function of `Do` method only runs once among different goroutines.

-In this specific case, it can make sure that both **returnTicket()** and **reportAllEvent()** execute only once.
-This really makes sense, because if **returnTicket()** run multiple times for one `GoC` call, then the current concurent request number will not be correct, right?
+In this specific case, it can guarantee that both **returnTicket()** and **reportAllEvent()** execute only once.
+This really makes sense, because if **returnTicket()** runs multiple times for one `GoC` call, then the current concurrent request number will not be correct, right?

-Previously, I wrote another article about `sync.Once` in detail, you can refer to [that article](https://baoqger.github.io/2021/05/11/golang-sync-once/) for more in-depth explanation.
+I wrote another article about `sync.Once` in detail, you can refer to [that article](https://baoqger.github.io/2021/05/11/golang-sync-once/) for more in-depth explanation.

 ### sync.Cond